 Applicants must comply with all forms, assurances, and certifications in relation to this RFA.
-This includes maintaining a DUNS number, EIN, active registration with the System for Award Management (SAM), and other federal forms as requested by CJCC in the award packet.
+This includes maintaining a SAM UEI number, EIN, active registration with the System for Award Management (SAM), and other federal forms as requested by CJCC in the award packet.
+For assistance obtaining a UEI, please visit https://sam.gov/content/duns-uei.